 Q. If periodontal diseases are caused by bacteria, why can’t I simply take antibiotics to cure the infection?

 A. There are many types of bacteria, acting alone or in concert with other types, that lead to periodontal disease.
-The simple answer is that no one antibiotic can affect all the types of bacteria that may be involved in periodontal disease.
+The simple answer is that no one antibiotic or combination can kill all the types of bacteria that may be involved in periodontal disease.

 Q. Are there diets or dietary supplements that will help reduce the damage from the disease?

 A. Bacteria feed on virtually any food that is trapped in the mouth.
 While diet can play a role in oral health, it is oral hygiene and the frequency of eating that are most important.
 It is important to thoroughly clean the teeth at least twice a day, preferably soon after eating.
-This removes the food debris on which bacteria feed and makes it harder for them to overgrow.
-Another important diet-related factor is the frequency of eating.
+An important diet-related factor is the frequency of eating.
 Even daily toothbrushing might not be able to keep up with frequent eating occasions throughout the day.
 Each instance “feeds” the oral bacteria.
 Avoiding frequent snacking on foods containing refined sugars and starches will help reduce the growth of plaque that can cause gum disease and dental decay.

-Q. Does it take longer to do a deep cleaning using the endoscope?
+Q. Does it take longer to do a deep cleaning using the endoscope or videoscope?